lm314/pyPartAnalysis/README.md

 ## Example Use Case for ImpactT

-An example jupyter notebook using ImpactT output files can by found in [here](Examples/Example_ImpactT.ipynb).
+An example Jupyter notebook using ImpactT output files can by found [here](Examples/Example_ImpactT.ipynb).
 The textfiles output by ImpactT are read in and information about the particle distributions is examined.